cloudfoundry-attic/govendor/src/github.com/cloudfoundry/gosteno/README.md

         t := steno.NewTaggedLogger(logger, map[string]string{"foo": "bar", "hello": "world"})
         t.Info("Hello")
     }
-## Using gerrit

-    $ export GOPATH=~/gocode
-    $ mkdir -p $GOPATH/src/github.com/cloudfoundry
-    $ cd $GOPATH/src/github.com/cloudfoundry
-    $ gerrit clone ssh://[<your username>@]reviews.cloudfoundry.org:29418/gosteno
-    $ cd gosteno
-    $ go test

 ## Change logger properties on the fly

 Changing logger properties such as log level without restarting system is allowed in Gosteno.
 It is achieved through a http interface by some APIs and data is exchanged as JSON:

   1. GET /regexp : get something like {"RexExp": "test$", "Level": "fatal"}
   2. PUT /regexp : put with data like {"RegExp": "test$", "Level":"fatal"}